 Erin is for speaking voice, neurally-trained lupophone and sampled contrabass flute.
 Poem by Jo Richter, lupophone sounds trained with RAVE on samples by Peter Veale.

-Peabrain A small neural network (peabrain!) performing on a corpus of tromba marina sounds that is reacting and not reacting to my live flute playing.
-Thanks to Taylor Brook for the patching and Sara Cubarsi for the tromba marina sounds.
+Peabrain consists of a small neural network (peabrain!) performing on a corpus of tromba marina sounds.
+The corpus is analyzed and grouped according to K-nearest neighbor (a form of unsupervised learning).
+Classical regression techniques drive various parameters such as the navigation through the corpus.
+Thanks to Taylor Brook for the inspiration of this patch and Sara Cubarsi for the tromba marina sounds.

 2022